thangarajvisolve/Sample/README.markdown

 		$ general.yml

- * Install the latest version of ruby on rails which should be 1.9.2,follow the steps by for installation.[Clicking here]( http://torqueo.net/installing-ruby-192-and-rails-3) or using below steps shall make to install
+ * Install the latest version of ruby on rails which should be 1.9.2,follow the steps  for installation by [clicking here]( http://torqueo.net/installing-ruby-192-and-rails-3) or using below steps shall make to install

 		$ wget ftp://ftp.ruby-lang.org//pub/ruby/1.9/ruby-1.9.2-p0.tar.gz